(A chapter of Akayama DanJay.)

 Lio retched and hid his hands under his armpits.
 “Fucking—false advertising!
 You promised I’d get some awesome bugs, or some secret lesson even the monks didn’t know!”

 “This is the secret lesson!”
 Nemo ate all Lio’s worms rolling down to the pit.
 “I enjoy the freedom you’d rather surrender to everyone you meet because responsibility burns you like ice.
 Liberation doesn’t come from the Biggest Bird, or the Mountain on the original sun, or an invisible hand, or any book in any library.
 Liberation comes directly from the void.
 No substitutes!
 No middle-men!
 You claim to desire a world without limits, but you live in it and you’re the last to realize.”

 “So you get to make up whatever rules you want?” shouted Lio.

 “Not just me!
 Everyone!
 Anyone can make rules, anyone can break them!
 Isn’t it wonderful?
 Isn’t it terrifying?
 Life has always been a battleground, and always will be!”

 “The gloves were never on!
 There are no gloves!
 You’re free to leave, but having come this far, I suspect you’ll choose to stay like all the others.”

 Nemo smirked.
 Baby-eater was quite right!
 “All we really choose is the hill we die on.
 You’ve picked a little dirt-mound like me, but the Biggest Bird told me to carry your worms to the Mountain!”
 Nemo ate Lio’s legs in one bite.
-It was unclear how Nemo spoke; the pit could speak and chew at the same time.
+It was unclear how Nemo spoke; the pit could talk and chew at the same time.
 “It’s for your own good, but that doesn’t mean either of us will like it!”

 “You’re loony!”
 Lio punched weakly at the sharp ocean consuming his bulbous fat.
 “Even if you eat everything else, you’ll never eat your own teeth!”